Why People Cheat And Have Affairs

 Infidelity…unfaithfulness… cheating.
 Most people can immediately relate to the meaning of any of those terms.
-Essentially they mean that a partner or spouse is having or has had an affair.
+Essentially they mean that a partner or spouse has had (or is having) an affair.

 An affair can be sexual or emotional.
 It is a breach of trust by a partner who goes outside of the relationship for sex or intimate emotional connection with someone other than their partner.